kap70tomer/TomerSchwarts-24-10-21/README.md

 or any location desired, the input will help you find the places youre looking for it has auto correct feture that will suggests you with locations while typing. it has a cool 'Dark mode' that allows the user to abjust contrast. as well as temperature units to display in F' or C'. you will find there two on the header to the right.

-## commends ##

-#npm run start

-runs the app on development at http://localhost:3000

-#npm run buid

-runs build for production.